Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - One-Man Army: According to Franmalth, Zeref created them to match the strength of an entire country's military force.

 - One-Winged Angel: A good number of them have an Etherious Form in where they take on more demonic appearances and drastically boost the effects of their curse powers.
-The only ones who don't have (or at least never resort to using) such forms are Franmalth, Keyes, and Silver (who isn't a demon to begin with).
+The only ones who don't have (or at least never resort to using) such forms are Franmalth (who instead uses the strongest soul in his possession to transform for a power-up), Keyes, and Silver (who isn't a demon to begin with, though Kyôka's brief comments and the fact Gray is able to tap into his Demon Slayer Magic to manifest black markings over his body and greater power implies Silver has a similar power-up state).

 - Quirky Miniboss Squad: They are on a much different level to other squads being rather scary in comparison.